Crate validify

 in_periodtarget, intervalCheck whether a date[time] falls within a certain period

-Annotate the struct you want to modify and validate with the Validify attribute (if you do not need the payload or modification, derive validify::Validate):
+Annotate the struct or enum you want to modify and/or validate with the Validify attribute (if you do not need modification, derive only Validate) and call its validate/validify function:

 use validify::Validify;